-Important note: Whenever you are preparing a chart, we strongly recommend that you put the predictor variable (X) on the left, and the criterion variable (Y) on the right in your Excel spreadsheet, so that you do not get these variables backwards in your Excel steps and make a mess of the problem in your computations.
-If you do this as a habit, you will save yourself a lot of grief.
+- Important note: Whenever you draw a chart, it is ESSENTIAL that you put the predictor variable (X) on the left, and the criterion variable (Y) on the right in your Excel spreadsheet, so that you know which variable is the predictor variable and which variable is the criterion variable.
+If you do this, you will save yourself a lot of grief whenever you do a problem involving correlation and simple linear regression using Excel! - Important note: You need to understand that in any chart that has one predictor and a criterion that there are really TWO LINES that can be drawn between the data points: